-The exhibition program at SVA advances the College's philosophy of integrating life outside the classroom with the teaching that occurs within.
-Becoming a professional artist entails more than just developing talent and honing skills; it also means gaining the practical experience and creative enrichment that come from showing work in a professional gallery setting.
-SVA's commitment to this objective is second to none.
-We employ a full-time staff of gallery professionals to mount some 40 exhibitions a year in three exhibition spaces.
+The exhibition program at SVA advances the College's philosophy of integrating life outside the classroom and studio with the teaching that occurs within.
+Becoming a professional artist entails more than just developing talent and honing skills; it also means gaining the practical experience and creative enrichment that come from exhibiting one's work in a professional gallery setting.
+SVA's commitment to this objective is second to none, employing a full-time staff of gallery professionals to mount some 40 exhibitions a year in four exhibition spaces.

-There are two galleries on campus and one off campus.
-The latter, which also houses the SVA Galleries office, comprises four ample exhibition spaces that include areas specially designed for video projections and performance art, as well as a terrace with a spectacular Hudson River view where outdoor sculpture can be shown.
+There are three galleries on campus and one offcampus.
+The latter, which also houses the SVA Galleries office, comprises four ample exhibition spaces that include areas specially designed for video projections and performance art.
+Its 15th floor terrace, where outdoor sculpture can be shown, offers a spectacular view of the Hudson River, lower Manhattan and the northern coast of New Jersey.

 Matriculated students can exhibit their work either as part of curated department shows or by applying online to SVA Galleries for a juried exhibition.
-To reach the widest possible audience, every student exhibition has its own website and is publicized on various social media.
+To reach the widest possible audience, every student exhibition is posted on SVA's website and is publicized on various social media.
 Each begins with an opening reception at which the exhibiting artists can interact with the public and members of the arts community.
 It also offers them the important opportunity to celebrate their accomplishments with friends, family and colleagues.
 This is a long-standing SVA practice.
-Artists Renée Cox, Keith Haring, Joseph Kosuth, Elizabeth Peyton, Lorna Simpson and Sarah Sze had some of their first exhibitions while they were students at SVA.
+Artists Renée Cox, Keith Haring, Joseph Kosuth, Elizabeth Peyton, Yuko Shimizu, Lorna Simpson and Sarah Sze had some of their first exhibitions while they were students at SVA.